Jan Hendrik Weissenbruch: Biography

 The sky above the polders began to play a more important role.
 His use of color gradually became more restrained and his application of paint increasingly broader and looser.
 This made his landscapes more atmospheric, the bearers of light and clouds.
 He stressed the importance of both of these elements when he said, "The sky in a painting, that is what is most important!
 Sky and light are the great magicians.
 The sky determines what the painting is.
 Painters can never pay too much attention to the sky.
 We live from light and sunshine, and go with or palette through the dry periods."

 Weissenbruch enjoyed working outdoors in the countryside.
 He usually found his subjects in the area around The Hague where he lived, rarely going far from home.
+Around 1875, Weissenbruch discovered the area around Noorden (Nieuwkoop), a remote polder area with lakes about 30 miles east of The Hague.
+He increasingly went there to paint, partly because the landscape around The Hague was becoming more and more disturbed by the rise of industrialization.

+Critics argue that Weissenbruch only fully developed his talents in the last twenty years of his life.
+However, his fame, along with that of the Hague School, had already reached Canada, where the Art Association of Montreal appreciated the work of the Hague painters in their Loan Exhibitions from 1876 onward.
+In 1897, thirteen works by Weissenbruch were exhibited in Montreal.
+The Canadian Edward B. Greenshields published The Subjective View of Landscape Painting, with Special Reference to J.H.
+Weissenbruch from Works of Him in Canada in 1904, followed by the remarkable Landscape Painting and Modern Dutch Artists, published in New York in 1906.

-However, in 1900, at the age of seventy, he took a trip to Barbizon where he painted his famous forest scene.
+In 1900, at the age of seventy, he took a trip to Barbizon where he painted his famous forest scene.
 The journey to Barbizon must have been a kind of pilgrimage for him, since it was in this area that French painters, in around 1830, had first begun to paint in the open air on a large scale.
 These 'painters of Barbizon' strove for a natural representation of the landscape, paying particular attention to the mood and the light.
 Nature for Weissenbruch was also of the utmost importance.